SpinningWing Logo

 The effects are typically most significant around 10 to 25 knots airspeed, where the variation in downwash is the greatest.
 At slightly higher airspeeds the entire rotor gets the benefit of cleaner air and the total downwash decreases.
 This is called effective translational lift (ETL) and makes the rotor more efficient.

 Although we’ve emphasized forward flight, transverse flow occurs with flight in any direction.
-The attitude change (and cyclic correction) depends on the direction of flight.
-For example, when flying right, increased lift on the right side of the rotor flaps blades up over the nose of the aircraft (for a counterclockwise rotor).
-Forward cyclic is required to counter the nose up pitch moment.
+The attitude change and required cyclic correction depend on the direction of flight.
+For example, when flying right, downwash increases on the left side and decreases on the right side.
+The causes blades to flap up over the nose and down over the tail, providing a nose up pitch moment (for a counterclockwise spinning rotor).
+This must be countered with forward cyclic.
 Similar vibrations occur as well.

 Wind

 Transverse flow is brought about by airspeed, not groundspeed.
-On a windy day (10+ knots), it’s possible to experience transverse flow before liftoff.
+On a windy day (10+ knots), it’s possible to experience transverse flow before liftoff or in hover.
 With a headwind (and a counterclockwise spinning rotor), a pilot will need more left cyclic to lift off into a stable hover.

 Back to home